 Related article: Ultimate Guide to Coronary Angiography and Angioplasty

 These compounds are basically plant cholesterol.
 They occur naturally in vegetables.
 The average person eats between 250 and 500mg per day in their diet.
 When you eat them, you block the absorption of cholesterol in the gut.
 They lower your LDL a little bit; if you take 2g per day, your LDL will fall by 7-10%.
 However, no studies have shown whether they reduce the risk of cardiovascular disease.
+My advice would be to avoid their use given the theoretical downsides with their use, read this article for more detail.

 Red Yeast Rice